linhdhng/SBA-320/README.md

 ☑️carousel   ☑️Sticky nav  ☑️Tooltips(Anime and Manga page)

 <h3>Things to Improve On</h3>
-❤️ Favorite button and a page where user can view their favorited items 💬 A more well developed search engine page
+❤️ Favorite button and a page where user can view their favorited items <br>
+💬 A more well developed search engine page<br>
 🌐 Sign In page and Sign Up page